aylazai/ML-Stock-Crypto-Prediction/README.md

-# ML-Stock-Crypto-Prediction

-## Summary

-This script is a machine learning logistic regression model used to predict stock prices (or rather returns) in Python.

-## The Model
+# ML Stock and Crypto Prediction

-In a nutshell, this model is a classification model which takes the prior N days' assets directions and predicts the return.
-Whether the return is positive or negative determines the direction of the assets.
-If the predicted direction is positive the asset will be bought or held, if it's negative the asset is assumed to be shorted.
+This project is a Python script that uses machine learning logistic regression to predict stock and crypto prices (or rather returns).
+The model is based on a classification model that takes the prior N days' asset directions and predicts the return.
+The direction of the asset determines whether it should be bought or sold.

-#### Dependent Variable = Direction of the asset (+/-)
-#### Independent Variable =  Prior *N* Days Directions
+## Model Overview

+The model uses logistic regression, a type of supervised learning algorithm used for classification, to predict the direction of the asset (+/-) as the dependent variable.
+The independent variable is the prior N days' asset directions.
+The logistic regression model uses a sigmoid function to produce a probability score, which is then thresholded to determine the predicted direction of the asset.

+## Technologies Used

+The project uses the following technologies:

+- Python
+- NumPy
+- Pandas
+- scikit-learn

 ## Assumptions

-Note I've assumed there are no trading costs to simplify the problem.
+Note that this model assumes that there are no trading costs to simplify the problem.
+Additionally, the model focuses on predicting asset returns rather than absolute prices.

+## Future Work

+This project can be further improved by using more advanced machine learning algorithms such as neural networks and decision trees.
+Additionally, incorporating more features such as volume and news sentiment can improve the accuracy of the model.